The Battle of Manzikert: The Beginning of the End

 The Byzantine Empire of 1071 was still one of the most powerful states in the medieval world, heir to the Roman tradition and guardian of Orthodox Christianity.
 Its borders stretched from southern Italy to the Caucasus, from the Danube to Syria.
 Constantinople remained the largest and wealthiest city in Christendom, its massive walls protecting the accumulated treasures of centuries.

-Yet beneath this impressive facade, serious problems had developed.
-The death of Basil II in 1025 had ended the Macedonian dynasty's golden age.
-In the decades that followed, a new military aristocracy emerged, more interested in their own power than the empire's welfare.
-The professional army that had been Byzantine's backbone was increasingly replaced by mercenary forces, while the critical theme system – which had provided both troops and tax revenue – began to break down.
+Beneath this impressive facade, serious problems had developed.
+The death of Basil II in 1025 ended the Macedonian dynasty's golden age, and in the decades that followed, a new military aristocracy emerged, more interested in their own power than the empire's welfare.
+The professional army that had been Byzantium's backbone was increasingly replaced by mercenary forces.
+The critical theme system, which had provided both troops and tax revenue, began to break down.

-Meanwhile, a new power had risen in the east.
+A new power had meanwhile risen in the east.
 The Seljuk Turks, originally from the Central Asian steppes, had converted to Islam and conquered Persia under their leader Tughril Beg.
 His successor Alp Arslan ("Heroic Lion") continued the expansion, pushing toward Byzantine territory.
 Turkish raiders began striking deep into Anatolia, threatening the agricultural heartland that fed Constantinople and provided much of its military recruitment.

-Romanos IV, who gained the throne in 1068 through marriage to the empress-regent Eudokia Makrembolitissa, understood the gravity of the Turkish threat.
+Romanos IV gained the throne in 1068 through marriage to the empress-regent Eudokia Makrembolitissa.
 Unlike many of his predecessors, he personally led armies into the field, determined to secure the eastern frontiers.
-His campaigns achieved some success, but by 1071, he needed a decisive victory to solidify his position both against the Turks and his domestic rivals.
+His campaigns achieved some success, but by 1071 he needed a decisive victory to solidify his position, both against the Turks and his domestic rivals.

 The Battle Unfolds

-But the Seljuk retreat was a trap – the famous "feigned retreat" technique of steppe warriors.
+The Seljuk retreat was a trap.
+It was the famous "feigned retreat" technique of steppe warriors, and it worked.
 As the Byzantine cavalry pursued, they became strung out and separated from their infantry support.
 Turkish horse archers wheeled around, unleashing clouds of arrows while staying just out of reach of the heavily armored Byzantine horsemen.

 The crucial moment came when Andronikos Doukas, commanding the Byzantine reserve, suddenly withdrew his forces from the field.
 Whether this was simple cowardice or, as many historians suspect, deliberate treachery by the Doukas family (who opposed Romanos), the effect was devastating.
 The Byzantine line collapsed into confusion.

-Romanos fought bravely to rally his men, but as night approached, his army had disintegrated.
-The Varangian Guard fought to the death protecting their emperor, but Romanos was ultimately captured.
+Romanos fought bravely to rally his men, but as night approached his army had disintegrated.
+The Varangian Guard fought to the death protecting their emperor, and Romanos was captured.
 The scene of his meeting with Alp Arslan became legendary: the sultan placed his foot on the emperor's neck in the traditional steppe gesture of triumph, then raised him up and treated him with unexpected courtesy.

 The Turkish victory was complete.
-While precise casualties are unknown, thousands of Byzantine soldiers were killed or captured.
-More importantly, the myth of Byzantine invincibility in Anatolia was shattered.
-Turkish tribes began moving into the region in greater numbers, meeting little organized resistance.
+Precise casualties are unknown, but thousands of Byzantine soldiers were killed or captured.
+More importantly, the myth of Byzantine invincibility in Anatolia was shattered, and Turkish tribes began moving into the region in greater numbers, meeting little organized resistance.

 Consequences and Legacy